vkonst/aws-mqtt-gate/README.md

 Use cases:

-- Telegram Bot running on a cheep OpenWRT router with GSM connection
+- Telegram Bot running on a cheep OpenWRT router with poor GSM connection
-- server running behind NAT with slow Internet connection without real IP that listens to commands via MQTT
+- Server running behind NAT with slow Internet connection without real IP that listens to commands via MQTT

 How it works: